asrul10/habit-tracker/README.md

-# Privacy Friendly Habits Tracker
+# 🌱 Privacy Friendly Habit Tracker

-[Habits Tracker](https://habit.kotaxdev.com/) is a simple habits tracker tool with no gamification, no ads, and no notification features.
+[Habit Tracker](https://habit.kotaxdev.com/) is a simple habit tracker tool built with [svelte](https://svelte.dev/) with no gamification, no ads, and no notification.
 Just record your small win every day.

 ## Features
-- Auto-reset completed habit in the next day
+- Auto uncomplete habit in the next day
 - Habit completion stats
+- Sync data (⌛)

 ## Usage
 ```bash